YunYe-Pu/MipsAsm/Readme.md

 The graphical user interface is powered by javaFX.

-Executables on Windows and Linux platforms are packaged by launch4j.
-Command line interface is unavailable from packaged executables.
+Executable on Windows platform is packaged by launch4j.
+Command line interface is unavailable from packaged executable.

 ##Assembler